Building a Personal Website - Part 1: Using Lume

 Now that Lume is configured, we can start adding content and defining a basic folder structure.

-First, we need to create a src folder where everything will live.
+First, we need to create the src folder where everything will live.

 # Scott Fredericks